hychn/hychn.github.io/md/A.study_guide.md

 # Guiding Questions

+* Thinking is also like lifting.
+Before you start, you need proper bracing and have the relevant ideas in place
+  * Without this, it is wasted or poorly invested effort. whatever is worth doing is worth doing poorly
+  * (but it is also worth trying to do with the proper form whatever that is)

 * Sometimes when I study, i get tired.
 How can i rest and recover? from a mental fatigue
   * Is it similar to resting for a workout?